gandradep/porfolio_mobile_first/README.md

 # Setup Portfolio MobileFirst

-> The portfolio project's second part consists of adding the 'Works' and 'About Me' sections.
+> The portfolio project's third part consists of adding form and footer sections.
 The focus will be on the mobile-first approach.

 ## Built With